 TORNADO WARNING - A tornado warning signals that a tornado has been sighted and may be approaching.
-Staff shall open all classroom windows and doors and proceed with all students to the pre-designated tornado shelter areas and remain there with the students until further notice.
 Disabled students who need assistance are to be assisted by the person designated to assist them for building evacuations.
 No student shall be allowed out of his/her designated area unless his/her parent comes to the school and requests that the student be released.
 A student is to be released only to his/her parents